ryohare/python-notes/README.md

 import logging
 import http.client as http_client

-# initialize logger - add to __init__ for a class or just to the top of a classes file
+# initialize logger - add to __init__ for a class or just to the top of a classless file
 http_client.HTTPConnection.debuglevel = 1
 logging.basicConfig()
 logging.getLogger().setLevel(logging.DEBUG)